Oganesson-swu/Intelligent-Thermoelectric-Sensing-System/README.md

   --outdir analysis/threshold
 python code/baseline_denoising.py
 ```

-The baseline script runs only a synthetic demonstration without an input file.
-Private raw voltage-time curves are not required for that demonstration and are not distributed in this repository.

 The dual-threshold scan treats a sample as no leakage only when it remains strictly between the thresholds, i.e. `threshold_B < min_voltage` and `max_voltage < threshold_A`.
 Candidate pairs are scanned every 0.01 V, and the `A <= B` region is retained as masked/invalid cells in the heatmap.
 The best pair is selected using the training plus validation data; the independent test split is used only for the final report.